Gladys Lehman

-Gladys Lehman (born Gladys Collins) was a prolific American screenwriter who had a long career in Hollywood.
+Gladys Lehman (née Collins; 1892–1993) was a prolific American screenwriter who had a long career in Hollywood.

 Biography

-Lehman was born in Gates, Oregon, to James Collins and Lois Gates.
+Lehman was born in Gates, Oregon, in 1892 to James Collins and Lois Gates.
 She was the eldest of the couple's four children, and she attended Wardner-Kellogg High School in Idaho.

 As a college student, she was initiated into Gamma Phi Beta sorority at the Xi chapter at the University of Idaho.
 She later attended the University of California.
-She married Benjamin Lehman, an author and English professor at the University of California, Berkeley, in 1915; the pair had two sons (one who died as an infant) but divorced in the 1920s.
+She married Benjamin Lehman, an author and English professor at the University of California, Berkeley, in 1915; the pair had two sons (one who died as an infant), but divorced in the 1920s.

-Gladys moved to Hollywood around 1925 and quickly made a career for herself, starting out as a reader at Universal.
+Gladys moved to Hollywood around 1925 and quickly made a career for herself, starting out as a reader at Universal Pictures.
 She was one of the founders of the Screen Writers Guild in 1933.
 Under contract at Universal from 1926 to 1932, she followed that with freelance work until the early 1950s.
 She was also one of the founding members of the Motion Picture Relief Fund.

 As a screenwriter, she shared an Oscar nomination with Richard Connell for Best Original Screenplay for Two Girls and a Sailor in 1944.

+Lehman died from pneumonia in Newport Beach, California on April 7, 1993.